stahta01/wxCode_components/trunk/wxCode/components/extminiframe/ReadMe.txt

- -> under wxMSW, there is some flickering when minibuttons are redrawn -> under wxX11, there is some problem with wxConfig... this is a wxWidgets bug
+ -> under wxMSW, there is some flickering when minibuttons are redrawn -> under wxX11, there is some problem with wxConfig... this is a wxWidgets bug -> under wxGTK, there is a strange line of pixels drawn with wrong colour immediately
+    under the minibuttons